wanprabu/wanprabu.github.io/_posts/2024-08-24-make-beamer-slides-in-obsidian.md

 Preamble file
 ------
-I enclosed a preamble containing TeX file to setting some formatting elements.
-This file is separated from the markdown.
+I enclosed a [preamble](/files/beamer-preamble.tex) containing TeX file to customise some formatting elements.
+This file is separated from the markdown and used during the compile process.

 How to build
 ======